 This was a challenge I honestly didn’t know I was going to have.
-It all came down to know why my son needed two ages and when to use which one.
+It all came down to knowing why my son needed two ages and when to use which one.

 After all, adjusted age is there to give our baby’s a break.
 When they are born, they have to catch up with breathing, seeing, hearing, developing their lungs, digestive systems, hearts… On top of that, we can’t force them to meet milestones at the same time as full-term babies.

 That’s where the corrected age comes to the rescue!